aseemrb/notes/index.md

 ## What is this?

 A collection of my notes on various subjects.
-Although the primary reason to create it is to keep things organized for myself and to be able to quickly search for something, yet I hope it may help others too.
+Although the primary reason to create this is to keep things organized for myself and to be able to quickly search for something as a reference, yet I hope it may help others too.

 ---

 ## How can I use this?

-1. Browse through the subjects on the left panel for all notes, or
+1. If you're interested in browsing a topic in general, navigate to it on the left panel.
-2. Search for something specific using the search bar on top.
+2. If you're looking for something specific, search for it using the search bar on top.

-Feel free to copy, distribute or modify these notes for yourself as required.